 Some keyboard shortcuts for applying styles are predefined.
 For example, in Writer Ctrl+0 applies the Text body style, Ctrl+1 applies the Heading 1 style, and Ctrl+2 applies the Heading 2 style.
 You can modify these shortcuts and create your own; see Chapter 14, Customizing LibreOffice, for instructions.

+Caution

+Manual formatting (also called direct formatting) overrides styles, and you cannot get rid of the manual formatting by applying a style to it.

+To remove manual formatting, select the text, right-click, and choose Clear Direct Formatting from the context menu, or use Ctrl+M after selecting the text.